TQLApp/TQL/Specs/Plugins/Azure/Configuration.md

 ## Find resource

+Find a resource in Azure Portal:

 - Open the app.
 - Enter the **Azure Portal** category.
 - Type in `tql-ai`.
 At least the **tql-rg/tql-ai** resource appears with a purple light bulb icon.
 - **Activate** the **tql-rg/tql-ai** resource.
 The resource opens in Azure Portal.

 ## Find resource group

+Find a resource group in Azure Portal:

 - Open the app.
 - Enter the **Azure Portal** category.